markmo/dltemplate/README.rst

 12. Combining a CNN (encoder) and RNN (decoder) to caption images
 13. A higher level framework (3 lines of code for an image classifier)
 14. Deep Reinforcement Learning using CartPole environment in the OpenAI Gym
+15. Basic principles of a GAN to generate doodle images trained on the 'Quick, Draw!' dataset.

 Datasets